ovotech/gitoops/README.md

 GitOops is a tool that helps attackers and defenders identify lateral movement and privilege escalation opportunities in GitHub organizations by abusing CI/CD pipelines and GitHub access controls.

-It works by ingesting security-relevant information about your GitHub organization and your CI/CD systems into a Bolt-compatible graph database, allowing you the query attack paths with openCypher (Neo4j, AWS Neptune...)
+It works by ingesting security-relevant information from your GitHub organization and your CI/CD systems into a Bolt-compatible graph database, allowing you the query attack paths with openCypher (Neo4j, AWS Neptune...)

 GitOops takes inspiration from tools like [Bloodhound](https://github.com/BloodHoundAD/BloodHound) and [Cartography](https://github.com/lyft/cartography).